MagellanicGames/puzzle_platformer2017/README.md

 # puzzle_platformer2017
 C++ source for a puzzle game where you move blocks to create a path for your character to reach the end of the level.
+It also includes source for the level editor

 This code is provided for portfolio purposes only.